mrolbiecki/resume/README.md

-This is my updated resume.
+resume.pdf is my updated resume.

+LaTeX files are outdated, I will update them soon.